 An exciting part of the Joint Forces Staff College curriculum is the participation of high-ranking military and civilian leaders who are called Senior Fellows.
-Senior Fellows are retired senior Flag and General officers, or civilians of equivalent rank, with significant experience and expertise in joint, multinational and interagency operations.
+Senior Fellows are retired senior General and Flag officers, or civilians of equivalent rank, with significant experience and expertise in joint, multinational and interagency operations.
 They participate in panel discussions and question-and-answer periods, lead discussions during individual seminar reviews on topical issues, present case studies, participate in war games and exercises, receive and critique student staff briefings, evaluate and critique student exercise planning documents, and counsel student groups and individuals during informal sessions on career opportunities and professional experiences.
 Senior Fellows also periodically participate in curriculum evaluations and curriculum reviews.

 The Senior Fellows are true mentors to the student officers--the future joint warriors that will plan and lead our nation's military forces.
 Senior Fellows participate in a continuing process of educating the nation’s future military and civilian leaders, helping to prepare them for their roles as the organizers and directors of the increasing number of critical joint and multinational operations that aim at preserving peace and security in an ever more interdependent world.